chimaris/chimaris/README.md

-- 👋 Hi, I’m @chimaris, I love to build beautiful application interfaces that are responsive and interactive.
+- 👋 Hi, I’m @chimaris.
+I love to build beautiful application interfaces that are responsive and interactive.
-- 👀 I’m interested in JavaScript, Typescript, Python, Blockchain, and their frameworks (React, Angular, Nodejs, React Native, Flask, Django, Web3).
+- 👀 I’m experienced in JavaScript, TypeScript, Python, and their frameworks (React, Angular, Node.js, React Native, Flask, Django).
-- 🌱 I’m currently learning Data Structure, Algorithm, and DevOps
+- 🌱 I’m currently learning AI
 - 💞️ I’m available to collaborate
 - 👩 Pronoun - She/Her
 - 📫 How to reach me wendumaris@gmail.com